5 Tips to Getting Started with Morning Time

 We know that morning time creates a beautiful start to the day.
 Listening to music, enjoying poetry, and quietly reading great literature during morning time together gathers the family closer together.

 But getting started with morning time is hard.
 We have to fight the inertia of new habits.
 Kids don’t want to leave their games, toys, and books to join us at the table.
-So just how do we begin a morning time routine?
+So just how do we get started with morning time?

 1. Start Small

 First, we need to start small.
 Don’t plan a three-hour morning time right off the bat.
 The kids will never sit still that long.
 Instead, begin with something small, but something important to you.

 This could be a prayer or poem to memorize.
 Perhaps you’ve always wanted to start the day by reading a chapter out of The Hobbit.
 Maybe picture study has been nagging you for several months now.